wil1102/Hospital2/README.md

 Query 1:
 Query: Return the senior doctor(s) with the highest amount of subordinate doctors Why?
-Track which senior doctors carry the heaviest workload in the supervision of subordinate doctors
+This query is useful to determine which senior doctors carry the heaviest workload in the supervision of subordinate doctors.
+A hospital may want to run this query and determine this information for a number of reasons such as determining which senior doctors are the strongest leaders or to try to create even distribution of subordinates to senior doctors.
 ![image](https://github.com/user-attachments/assets/7990fce9-28c4-47a8-a190-fe4734712a5a)

 Query 2: